 Australia's State of the Forests Report 2013, the fourth in the SOFR series, is thus the first report based on exactly the same criteria and indicators as a previous report.

-The National Forest Policy Statement, the Regional Forest Agreements Act 2002, and agreements in individual Regional Forest Agreements constitute the key mandates and drivers for producing the SOFR series, and for reporting using criteria and indicators developed under the international Montréal Process, as detailed here (MSWord [< 0.1 MB]).
+The National Forest Policy Statement, the Regional Forest Agreements Act 2002, and agreements in individual Regional Forest Agreements constitute the key mandates and drivers for producing the SOFR series, and for reporting using criteria and indicators developed under the international Montréal Process.
+Reporting in this way leads to known Benefits of producing Australia's State of the Forests Reports.

 The four State of the Forests Reports are: